Right to Ramble

 The Bata Shoe Museum in Toronto may be worth a visit.
 I've never been there.

 As you walk north of Bata Road with the old plant on your left, notice the osprey nest on top of a hydro pole.
 The birds have had a convenient platform built for them.
 The osprey themselves were gliding back and forth, but disappeared when I took too long to try to photo them, so I left them in peace.

 Shortly after the Bata plant, the cedars finally give way and a number of workplaces appear signalling the start of an industrial park.
 From what I can read from a couple of online maps, the park will expand if it gets any takers, with some property booked up just off the trail.
 These are not pretty sights here, and sometimes the industry has contributed to the garbage along the trail.
 Speaking of this, the garbage is not huge, but discarded tires, barrels, old bottles and the like are spread along the trail.
-Unfortunately, the Friends of the Trail will have to work hard to fix this; always there are garbage yahoos to make extra work for volunteers who already have their time stretched.

 After you pass the backside of the industrial park, the backyards of Frankford residences start to appear.
 On the day I walked, a huge dog leaped toward me at the start of this section, scaring the hell out of me.
 Luckily it was on a chain.
 Its owner in the nearby house hastily shut an open window to inoculate herself from any responsibility.

 Further on, smaller dogs tried to replicate my first experience, but the big shock was over, so I enjoyed the yapping of the keepers of the backyards of Frankford.
 After you cross March Street, the trail spruces up.
 It's very pleasant here, with a fine bridge crossing Cold Creek, which is on its way east to its mouth not far off at the Trent River.